 There’s a great misconception that you need animal proteins in order to maintain a healthy diet when exercising.

-Having eaten plant-based foods for more than six years, having travelled through dozens of countries and having competed in bike races at the pointy end of the field – I’m here to tell you that bicycle touring as a vegan isn’t hard… you’ve just gotta learn the ropes!
+Having eaten plant-based foods for more than seven years, having travelled all over the globe and having competed in bike races at the pointy end of the field – I’m here to tell you that bicycle touring as a vegan isn’t hard… you’ve just gotta learn the ropes!

 Ok, So What Do Vegans Eat?

-Believe it or not, I’ve travelled as a vegan in dozens of countries and always found a meal.
+Believe it or not, I’ve travelled as a vegan in more than 50 countries and have always found a meal.
 The secret to vegan travel is preparation.
 That’s easier in some countries, and a little harder in others.
 In all situations, a little research will help understand what foods are available and how to go about getting them.
 Sometimes it means carrying a bit more food than the average bike traveller.

 I make my own meals out of supermarkets, convenience stores and petrol stations in most countries.
 Here’s a list of foods that I typically eat when I’m on the road: